vam-sin/vam-sin.github.io/content/home/accomplishments.md

 - certificate_url:
   date_end: ""
   date_start: "2017-05-01"
+  description: |2-
-  description: NTSE is the most prestigious scholarship awarded by the Government of India at the high school level.
+    * Recipient of the prestigious National Talent Search Examination (NTSE) scholarship provided by the Government of India
+    * This scholarship provides a monthly stipend to the recipient till the end of their education.
   organization: NCERT, Government of India
   organization_url: https://ncert.nic.in/
   title: National Talent Search Examination (NTSE)